AromaDsouza/BigMart_Sales_Prediction/README.md

 The following are the key features:
 •	Item_Identifier: Distinct identifier for each product.

 •	Item_Weight: Weight of each product.

 •	Item_Fat_Content: Indicates whether the product is of low fat or regular.

 •	Item_Visibility: The percentage of the total display area allocated to this product in a store.

-•	Item_Type: Indicates the product's category
+•	Item_Type: Indicates the product's category.

 •	Item_MRP: Maximum Retail Price (list price) of the product.

 •	Outlet_Identifier: Distinct identifier for each store.

 •	Outlet_Establishment_Year: The year in which the store was founded.

 •	Outlet_Size: Size of the store (Small, Medium, High).

-•	Outlet_Location_Type: Type of city in which the store is located (Tier 1, Tier 2, Tier
+•	Outlet_Location_Type: Type of city in which the store is located (Tier 1, Tier 2, Tier.

 •	Outlet_Type: Type of store (e.g., Supermarket Type1, Grocery Store).

 •	Item_Outlet_Sales: Sales of each product in the particular store (target variable).